gadget-framework/gadget2/docs/userguide.md

 Bertsekas, D.P.
 1999.
 Nonlinear Programming.
 Athena Scientific $2^{nd}$
 edition, pp22-61.

-Bogstad, B., Hiis Hauge, K., and Ulltang, <span>Ø</span>.
-1997.
-MULTSPEC
-- A Multispecies Model for Fish and Marine Mammals in the Barents Sea.
+Bogstad, B., Hiis Hauge, K., and Ulltang, Ø. 1997.
+MULTSPEC - A Multispecies Model for Fish and Marine Mammals in the Barents Sea.
 Journal of Northwest Atlantic Fisheries Science. vol 22: pp317-341.

-Bogstad, B., Tjelmeland, S., Tjelta, T. and Ulltang, <span>Ø</span>.
+Bogstad, B., Tjelmeland, S., Tjelta, T. and Ulltang, Ø. 1992.
-1992.
 Description of a Multispecies Model for the Barents Sea (MULTSPEC) and a Study of its Sensitivity to Assumptions on Food Preferences and Stock Sizes of Minke Whales and Harp Seals.
 Institute of Marine Research Technical Report SC/44/O 9, Institute of Marine Research, Bergen, Norway.

 Dennis, J.E., and Schnabel, R.B.
 1996.
 Numerical Methods for
 Unconstrained Optimisation and Nonlinear Equations.
-SIAM ”Classics” edition.
+SIAM "Classics" edition.

-Corana, A., Marchesi, M., Martini, C., and Ridella, S. 1987, Minimising Multimodal Functions of Continuous Variables with the ’Simulated Annealing’ Algorithm.
+Corana, A., Marchesi, M., Martini, C., and Ridella, S. 1987, Minimising Multimodal Functions of Continuous Variables with the 'Simulated Annealing' Algorithm.
 ACM Transactions on Mathematical Software vol 13: pp262-280.

-Fr<span>ø</span>ysa, K.G., Bogstad, B., and Skagen, D.W.
+Frøysa, K.G., Bogstad, B., and Skagen, D.W.
 2002.
-Fleksibest - an Age-Length Structured Fish Stock Assessment Tool with Application to Northeast Arctic Cod (Gadus morhua L.).
+Fleksibest - an
+Age-Length Structured Fish Stock Assessment Tool with Application to Northeast Arctic Cod (Gadus morhua L.).
 Fisheries Research vol 55: pp87-101.

 Goffe, W.L., Ferrier, G.D., and Rogers, J. 1994.
 Global Optimisation of Statistical Functions with Simulated Annealing Journal of Econometrics.